-- i) A candidate shall take electives in each semester from groups of electives, commencing from the 5th semester. - ii) The minimum number of students to be registered for any Elective offered shall not be less than fifteen (15) and should not exceed forty (40). - iii) A candidate shall opt for his/her choice of electives and register for the same at the beginning of each of the 5th to 7th semesters if pre-registration is not done.
+- 8.6.1 A candidate shall take electives in each semester from groups of electives, commencing from the 5th semester. - 8.6.2 The minimum number of students to be registered for any Elective offered shall not be less than fifteen (15) and should not exceed forty (40). - 8.6.3 A candidate shall opt for his/her choice of electives and register for the same at the beginning of each of the 5th to 7th semesters if pre-registration is not done.
 The candidate is permitted to opt for a change of elective within 15 days from the date of commencement of the semester as per the academic calendar of the college.

-9. ATTENDANCE REQUIREMENT:
+9 ATTENDANCE REQUIREMENT: